 • If existing version is used as basis for the new, it is possible to increase the prices of the rows at the same time

-Price list versions can be deleted or the start date of existing version can be changed.
+Price list versions can be deleted or the start date of the existing version can be changed.

 Volume pricing

 With volume pricing you can create a pricing that is based on the quantity of entered products.
-When invoice is created, the system looks up the total amount of volume priced products per product and gives the price based on the definitions in the price list.
+When an invoice is created, the system looks up the total amount of volume priced products per product and gives the price based on the definitions in the price list.
+As an example, the following volume pricing is defined, and how the product price is determined according to the pricing:

 Manage volume price lists

 To add a volume price list, start by entering a name for the price list.
-If Multi-currency add-on is also active, choose the currency to be used on the price list and check Use volume pricing checkbox.
-Work hour and travel prices are set the same way as in regular price list.
+If the Multi-currency add-on is active, choose the currency to be used on the price list and check Use volume pricing.
+Work hour and travel prices are set the same way as in a regular price list.

 To set volume prices for products, look for the correct product and hover your mouse at the end of the row.
-Click Add volume price icon once to create the first rule (1-).
-You can create as many rules as you need by clicking the icon and adding the quantity and price for the rule.
+Click Add volume price to create the first rule.
+You can add as many rules as needed by clicking the add icon and providing the necessary details.

 Did you find it helpful?
 Yes No